witch-team/circeemodel/README.md

 ### shocks.csv (templates/shocks.csv)
 * Columns (semicolon-delimited): `Variable`; `Region`; `Year`; `Value`.
 * Time paths (2019–2100) for: energy and material efficiencies (WITCH); share of each lifestyle in total population; resource-price evolution (WITCH); R&D, energy-efficiency, and power-generation investments (WITCH); behavioural modifiers; emission factors.

+Two copies exist and serve different purposes:
+* `data/<REGION>/raw/shocks.csv` — read directly by `CIRCEE_RunFile.m` in classic mode.
+Shipped with all behavioural modifiers set to zero, so a fresh clone reproduces the reference run.
+* `data/<REGION>/templates/shocks.csv` — the skeleton used by the coupled pipeline. `build_shocks_csv` in `scripts/lib/common.sh` appends the modifier paths for a given lifestyle configuration and writes the result to `results/grid_point_data/shocks.csv`.

 ---